 Discover how your students may exhibit their artwork at the Museum.
 Student exhibitions in the ARTWORKS Corridor are designed to go hand-in-hand with art in the galleries.
 Detailed guidelines and entry forms are available by request.
 A jury of art professionals selects works for each show.
 Contact Assistant Curator of Education, Donna Pickens, 334.240.4363 or email@example.com for more information.

-Join us for An Expressive Evening and Student Recognition on Thursday, January 30, from 6 to 7 P.M.
+Join us for the exhibition opening on Thursday, March 13, from 6 to 7 P.M.

 A Romantic View of the South